Anthropologist, social media guru, Icelandic nature and food enthusiast.

-Now we start to see a drop in temperature and increase in rain but like with anything else when it comes to Icelandic weather this varies.
-One of the cool things about September is that the gold stream brings in the warmest ocean at this point and sea swimming, surfing, and other ocean activities can be done in the warmest water possible in Iceland.
-This is a great time to visit, the crowds get smaller, the weather isn’t too cold already and if you are lucky like in 2016 you might get weeks of sun and nice weather.
+Now we start to see a drop in temperature and an increase in rain but like with anything else when it comes to Icelandic weather this varies.
+One of the cool things about September is that the Gulf Stream brings the warmest ocean at this time of year and sea swimming, surfing, and other ocean activities can be done in the warmest water possible in Iceland.
+This is a great time to visit: the crowds get smaller, the weather isn’t too cold and if you are lucky, like we were in 2016, you might get weeks of sun and nice weather.

 About 14 – 11 hours of daylight